The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Theoretical modelling

 \subsection{The analytical covariance matrix}

 The galaxy auto-covariance matrix is given by

 where \(b\) is the linear galaxy bias, \(f\) is the logarithmic growth rate, and \(H_{p, q}^l\) is defined in equation~(\ref{eq:H}).
-We adopt the Gaussian model for damping in the galaxy power spectrum due to the small-scale RSD \citep{Koda_2014}
+We adopt the Gaussian model for damping in the galaxy power spectrum due to the nonlinear RSD \citep{Koda_2014}

 where \(\sigma_g\) is a free parameter that controls the strength of damping.
 The correlation function \(\xi_{ab, l}^{p, q, n}(r, \sigma_u)\) is given by